Piper Simons: Early life and education

 She has seven brothers.
 She attended Stella Maris College, Manly.

 Club career

 She played rugby for Manly Mermaids and played as part of the Australia Schoolgirls Rugby League Team in 2022.
 She also played touch rugby growing up, with her teammates in that including future Australia 7s teammate Mackenzie Davis.

 In October 2024 she played for NSW Waratahs Women’s Sevens in the Next Gen Sevens.

 International career

 She was a member of Australia's U18s Girls Sevens side that won the Global Youth Sevens title in Auckland in 2023.
 That year, she was also part of the Australian Youth Commonwealth Games gold medal team in 2023, scoring two tries in the final against Canada.

 She made her debut for Australia national rugby sevens team at the Dubai Sevens in the 2024–25 SVNS series against Fiji.
 She continued with the Australia sevens team for the 2025-26 season.
+She began to train as a scrum-half with the Australia women 15-a-side squad in 2026.